 2. The eMMTel Enabler provides the capability to the Controlling Application Server to manage the data channel application profile.
 The Solution#4 will be considered as the basis for technical specification with necessary enhancements and additions.

-11.3 Interim conclusion of KI#3
+11.3 Conclusion of KI#3

-For KI#3 on "support of eMMTel call between application with IMS capability and application without IMS capability" the following interim conclusions are agreed:
+For KI#3 on "support of eMMTel call between application with IMS capability and application without IMS capability" the following conclusions are agreed:

-1. The Solution#2 will be considered as the basis for technical specification with necessary enhancements and additions.
+1. Based on the gap analysis of OMA OneAPI framework in clause 4.2, IMS data channel is not supported by OMA API, therefore, a set of new APIs for MMTel enabler will be considered to be specified for technical specification based on Solution#2, and such new APIs needs to be aligned with existing OMA APIs in parameter level and also provide data channel capability (based on 3GPP TS 23.228 [3]) in Rel-19.

 a.
 The eMMTel Enabler Server acts as a DC AS based on SA2’s IMS exposure capability architecture, according to the session creation API invoked by the eMMTel Enabler Server, the IMS network initiates an IMS session.